Ada-Developers-Academy/C3Projects--VideoStoreAPI/README.md

 - npm run db:setup to seed database
 - DB=test npm run db:schema to setup the test database

-### index
+### Index
 - Get zomg GET /

 ### Customers
 - Retrieve a list of all customers
-  - GET /Customers
+  - GET /customers
 - Retrieve a subset of customers
   - Given a sort column, return _n_ customer records, offset by _p_ records (this will be used to create "pages" of customers)
   - Sort columns are
-    - `name` GET customers/name/:records/:offset
+    - `name` GET /customers/name/:records/:offset
-    - `registered_at` GET customers/registered/:records/:offset
+    - `registered_at` GET /customers/registered/:records/:offset
-    - `postal_code` GET customers/postal/:records/:offset
+    - `postal_code` GET /customers/postal/:records/:offset
 - Given a customer's `id`...
   - List the movies they _currently_ have checked out
-    - GET customers/current/:id
+    - GET /customers/current/:id
   - List the movies a customer has checked out in the past
     - ordered by check out date
     - includes return date
-    - GET customers/history/:id
+    - GET /customers/history/:id

 ### Movies
 - Retrieve a list of all movies